SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

    * **Version**: 7
    * **Installer type**: the relevant installer type

-**Comment:** Is Step 4 actually to install CUDA version 10.1, or is one of the steps required for installing it?
+**Comment: Is Step 4 actually to install CUDA version 10.1, or is one of the steps required for installing it?**

-**Comment:** The source document included a link to the page from where I got these steps.
-Is downloading installer for Linux CentOS 7 86_64 one of the required steps?
+**Comment: The source document included a link to the page from where I got these steps.
+Is downloading installer for Linux CentOS 7 86_64 one of the required steps?**

 For installer type, SQream recommends selecting **runfile (local)**.
 The available selections shows only the supported platforms.

-**Comment:** Do the users need to make exactly the selections above, or do they need to make the selections relevant to them?
+**Comment: Do the users need to make exactly the selections above, or do they need to make the selections relevant to them?**

-**Comment:** Do the users need to follow all of the instructions on the linked page, or just **Select Target Platform**?
-I documented the entire page, and will delete it if needed.
+**Comment: Do the users need to follow all of the instructions on the linked page, or just "Select Target Platform?"
+I documented the entire page, and will delete it if needed.**

-**Comment:** Note to self: do I need to include the image?
+**Comment: Note to self: do I need to include the image?**

 2. Download the base installer for Linux CentOS 7 x86_64.
 3. Install the base installer for Linux CentOS 7 x86_64: